Joel Plaskett: Solo work and the Emergency

 In May 2011, he became the first artist ever to reach one million plays on CBC Radio 3's online music streaming site, and released an exclusive acoustic version of "Nowhere with You" to the network for the occasion.
 In June, he released a B-sides and rarities compilation titled EMERGENCYs, false alarms, shipwrecks, castaways, fragile creatures, special features, demons and demonstrations.

 The band returned for the 2012 Joel Plaskett Emergency album Scrappy Happiness, released in March.
 The album followed a unique release strategy, in which Plaskett and his band recorded one song each week for ten weeks, releasing each song to iTunes for sale as a single as soon as its recording and production were completed, and then rereleased the songs as a complete album once the project was concluded.

 His album The Park Avenue Sobriety Test was released in March 2015.
 He released the album Solidarity, a collaboration with his father Bill, in 2017.

 A "spiritual successor" to his album Three, Plaskett released the quadruple album 44 on April 17, 2020, the last day he was 44 years old.
 Plaskett recorded the 44-song collection across Dartmouth, Nova Scotia, Memphis, Nashville and Toronto, having worked with 33 other musicians over four years.
 Each of the four records in the album contains 11 songs, with their own title and theme.
 The first record (41: Carried Away) is centred around travelling, the second collection (42: Just Passing Through) turns to finding a homecoming unfamiliar, the third set (43: If There's Another Road) tackles transitioning from lost to found, and the last record (44: The Window Inn) deals with arriving at a personal destination.

+Plaskett's eleventh album, One Real Reveal, was announced in May 2024, and released on September 13, 2024.

+In April 2025, to mark Plaskett's 50th birthday, his management team revealed that it had commissioned Songs from the Gang, a tribute album featuring Canadian musicians recording covers of Plaskett's songs which was not revealed to Plaskett in advance of its release.
+Artists featured on the album include Sloan, Jenn Grant, Two Hours Traffic, The Arkells, City and Colour, Bahamas, and Frank Turner.